 Cobbler Mountain Cellars is a vineyard, farm winery and cidery in Delaplane, Virginia.
-The property, owned by Jeff and Laura McCarthy Loudoun, is located 45 miles west of Washington, D.C. and 20 miles North-West of the county seat, Warrenton.
+The property, owned by Jeff and Laura McCarthy Louden, is located 45 miles west of Washington, D.C. and 20 miles North-West of the county seat, Warrenton.

 Lawrence began teaching in the nearby town of Marshall.
 He was quickly known for his connection to students, especially those with special needs and disabilities.
 The farm became a learning center for all; a frequent field trip destination.